iamvery/docs/warmup/counters.md

 Now, refresh your browser and open a second session.
 The counters now update automatically to reflect the latest statistics!
 And as a developer all we had to was tell Pakyow to do it.
-We didn't have to write any of the realtime code or drop down into JavaScript to make this happen.
+We didn't have to write any of the realtime code or drop down into JavaScript to make it happen.

 ## How Realtime Works

-Pakyow Realtime is a library that brings WebSockets and Channels to all your Pakyow projects.
+Pakyow Realtime is a library that brings WebSocket and Channel support to Pakyow projects.
 It also provides a way to call back-end routes over the open WebSocket just as if it were HTTP.

-Pakyow UI builds on Pakyow Realtime to provide auto-updating views.
-Client subscriptions are automatically managed by Pakyow.
-When a change occurs that would cause a subscribed view to be rendered differently, Pakyow builds up a set of transformation instructions and pushes them to the client over a WebSocket.
-A lightweight JavaScript library, [Ring](https://github.com/pakyow/ring), receives these instructions and applies them to the view.
-Only the changes are rendered, keeping it fast.
+Pakyow UI builds on Pakyow Realtime to make views auto-update to reflect the latest state of the data.
+When a change occurs that would cause a subscribed view to be rendered differently, Pakyow builds up a set of transformation instructions and pushes them to each client over the open WebSocket.

+Once the instructions are received, a lightweight JavaScript library, [Ring](https://github.com/pakyow/ring), processes and applies the instructions to the view.
+No re-rendering occurs as only the changes and applied.
+This keeps the UI fast and responsive for the user.

-Read more about [Pakyow Realtime](/docs/realtime) and [Pakyow UI](/docs/live-views).
+You can read more about [Pakyow Realtime](/docs/realtime) and [Pakyow UI](/docs/live-views).
+But let's keep moving.